SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Nucleotide Metabolism I+II_Dalton.md

 			1. you build up a lot when you break down most of the nucleotides.
 			2. treatment - **allopurinol - start several weeks after acute gout attack** - memetic for xanthine oxidase

-3. Salvage pathway nucleotide synthesis - most cells use to pick up bases free floating available from cell turnover to regenerate nucleotides - if we just break off phosphate and riboses and just leave those free bases, these can be in the bloodstream
+3. ==Salvage pathway nucleotide synthesis - most cells use to pick up bases free floating available from cell turnover to regenerate nucleotides== - if we just break off phosphate and riboses and just leave those free bases, these can be in the bloodstream
 	- **this is activated ribose PRPP + base**-> nucleotide
 	1. a.
 Purine and pyrimidine salvage pathway enzymes
 		1. purines - adenine/guanine + PRPP -> adenylate/guanylate + PPi